esalogic/tenant/README.md

 ```

 After that we extended JDBCRealm class to permit to login with our Triple <Username, Password, Tenant>.
 We wanted to have DEFAULT query setted in the class.
-You can decide to write your own query in shiro.ini configuration file as jdbcRealm.authenticationQuery=YOUR_QUERY and jdbcRealm.userRolesQuery=YOUR_QUERY properties.
+You can decide to write your own queries in shiro.ini configuration file as jdbcRealm.authenticationQuery=YOUR_QUERY and jdbcRealm.userRolesQuery=YOUR_QUERY properties.
 These are our main modifications:

-CustomJDBCRealm.java
+**CustomJDBCRealm.java**

 ```
 public class CustomJDBCRealm extends AuthorizingRealm {